dlion/dryrun/_posts/2023-11-16-buildpacks-3-months-later.md

 ---
-title: "Buildpacks - 3 months later"
+title: Buildpacks - 3 months later
-description: "Since the beginning of my career in this industry, I've always been fascinated by the open-source world.
-After so many years of contributing on my own, this year, I finally joined…"
+description: Since the beginning of my career in this industry, I've always been fascinated by the open-source world.
+After so many years of contributing on my own, this year, I finally joined…
 tags:
-  - Programming
+- work
-  - Life
+- devops
 cover: "/assets/images/covers/take3.png"
 ---

 Since the beginning of my career in this industry, I've always been fascinated by the open-source world.
 After so many years of contributing on my own, this year, I finally joined for 3 months an open-source team within VMware and discovered how an open-source team works.